VirusPilot/VirusPilot.github.io/README.md

     - GNSS position and altitude
     - ground speed, sink/climb rate, track over ground
     - aircraft ID (or ICAO hex code) and type
-    - predicted flight path (FLARM only)
+    - turn rate (FLARM only)
 - 869.525 MHz: **OGN**, **ADS-L**, **PilotAware** (500 mW TX power)

+Please note that the above ISM bands (including TX power limitations) are only applicable in Europe, other regions like US use 900 MHz, up to 100 mW and up to 65 channels.
 - 1090 MHz: **Mode-S** (200 W transmit power)
   - the following data is transmitted when interrogated (selective) by ground radar (using 1030 MHz) or by other aircraft:
-    - ICAO hex code and callsign
+    - ICAO hex code (all-call reply, DF=11)
-    - barometric altitude
+    - barometric altitude (surveillance reply, DF=4)
-    - squawk code
+    - squawk code (surveillance reply, DF=5)
 - 1090 MHz: **Mode-S ES** (Extended Squitter, 200 W transmit power)
   - carries ADS-B (Automatic Dependent Surveillance - Broadcast): [The 1090 Megahertz Riddle](https://mode-s.org/1090mhz)
   - amongst others, the following essential data is transmitted (2 Hz update rate when airborne):